 By Steve Qualls - Christpoint Church

-I would like to invite you to spend some time with us either in person or on one of our social media outlets.
-We are Christpoint Church on the square in Sparta.
-Our service times are at 9:15 a.m. and 11 a.m.
-We’re real people, living real lives, serving a real God.
+We want to say happy Mother’s Day from the heart of Christpoint church.
+We’re on the square in Sparta.
+Our service times are at 9:15 a.m. and 11 a.m., on Sundays.
+We’re real people, living real lives, serving a real God, one that controls the course of the river.
 Welcome home.